Hey! I’m Veronica, creator of Kapu, a holistic care company for women.

 Still curious?
 Here's some other tidbits abut me:

-I live in the East Bay of CA with my husband, Mark, my newborn baby boy, Kai, and my two kitties, Luna and Louie.
+I live in the East Bay of CA with my husband, Mark, my baby boy, Kai, and my two kitties, Luna and Louie.
 I love hiking around all our local hills, creating new herbal skin care concoctions in my kitchen, working with clients, and teaching about the menstrual cycle.

 Favorite Herb: Chamomile